jplag/JPlag/endtoend-testing/README.md

 ```

 - Once the tests run the first time, they will fail due to the missing values in the old JSON result file used for the test cases.
 The old results must then be replaced with new ones.
-For this purpose, the last section of the chapter [Copying Plagiarism To The Resources](#copying-plagiarism-to-the-resources) can be used as help.
+For this purpose, the last section of the chapter [Copying Plagiarism To The Resources](#copying-plagiarism-to-the-resources) can help.

-###  Extending JPlar Test Run Options
+###  Extending JPlag Test Run Options
 The end-to-end tests support the possible scan options of the JPlag API.
 Currently, `minimumTokenMatch` is used in the end-to-end tests.
 These values are also stored in the JSON as configuration to keep the test cases at the options apart.
 Likewise, also changes in the logic of the different options are to be determined to be able.

-- To extend new options to the end-to-end tests, they have to be added to the record object `Options` in the package `de.jplag.endtoend.model`.
+- To extend new options to the end-to-end tests, they must be added to the record object `Options` in the package `de.jplag.endtoend.model`.
 Here it is sufficient to add the values in the record and to enter the JSON name as `@JsonProperty("json_name")`.

 ```JAVA
 public record Options(